OUInsider - Linkon Cure previews first Oklahoma visit, talks big picture

 After a busy fall schedule that included stops at Penn State, Notre Dame and Oregon, among others, Cure is back on the road this weekend as he checks out another prestigious contender for his services.
 Oklahoma has signed the Sunflower State's top player in two of the last three recruiting cycles, inking Jaren Kanak in the class of 2022 and Michael Boganowski in the class of 2024.
 The Sooners are now looking to make it three of four, as they've made Cure a major focus of their efforts on the trail and will host him on Saturday.

-When Rivals visited with Cure on Friday evening, the four-star tight end expressed eagerness to get down to Norman for his first taste of the Sooner football experience.
+Rivals visited with Cure on Friday evening in Holcomb, where he led the Goodland hoops squad to a road victory with a team-high 26 points, and the four-star tight end expressed eagerness to get down to Norman for his first taste of the Sooner football experience.

 “Coach Venables, he’s the first head coach that came out to Goodland and saw me," recalled Cure.
 "Love that guy.
 He’s really energetic; he got me really pumped up and got my parents pumped up.
 We have a really good relationship with him, so we kind of scheduled [the visit] around that day because we knew we’d be in Holcomb and already pretty close.
 So yeah, I’m excited for it, excited to see the facilities and the team.
 I think I’m gonna talk with Jaren Kanak a little bit; he’s from Hays, Kansas, and he went through a similar process.
 But I’m excited for everything; it should be a lot of fun.”